Skip to content

 spira_open_test4

-A dialog box will be displayed that lists all the files on the server which will be downloaded from SpiraTest.
+A dialog box will be displayed that lists all files on the server that will be downloaded from SpiraTest.
 You can change which files are to be downloaded.
-Once you are happy with the list of files being checked-out, click the OK button:
+Once you are happy with the list of files being checked out, click the OK button:

-The system will display the progress dialog while the files are being downloaded from the server.
+The system will display a progress dialog while the files are being downloaded from the server.

 spira_save_test5